brozeph/node-craigslist/readme.md

   });
 ```

-### Advanced Usage

-In order to filter by category and by price, check out the following example:
+In order to search and filter by category and by price, check out the following example:

 ```javascript
 var